This Is What Whales Are Betting On Upstart Hldgs - Upstart Hldgs (NASDAQ:UPST)

 Whales with a lot of money to spend have taken a noticeably bearish stance on Upstart Hldgs.

-Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $20.0 to $125.0 for Upstart Hldgs during the past quarter.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $40.0 to $125.0 for Upstart Hldgs over the last 3 months.

 |Symbol